8. 8 Other types of studies

-These are usually experimental and prospective, and compare two or more groups.
+RCTs are usually experimental and prospective, and compare two or more groups.

-- The control group helps confirm whether a real effect is seen, rather than just happening by chance, or from other external factors.
+- The control group helps confirm whether any effect is real, rather than just being by chance, or from other external factors.

 Cohort studies are usually observational and longitudinal.

 They can be either prospective – to see what happens going forward over time – or retrospective, looking at medical records or databases.

 Cohort studies might include all patients at a hospital or in a region or country.
 If a study needs to be very large, international cohorts can combine different national cohorts.

 The difference to RCTs is that the whole group will be studied together and there is no active intervention.
 This means cohort studies produce different types of results to an RCT.

 - They include a wider range of participants including people who would not normally enrol in an RCT.

 - They can often run for much longer, sometimes for decades.